-It is a group of neurological disorders in which there is abnormal brain activity leading to seizures.
-There is a random period of unusual behavior which causes sensation and loss of awareness.
-The symptoms which are observed by the patients can be of different intensity.
-Some people twitch their arms while some of them can stare at a blank space.
+This is a grouping of neurological disorders that causes abnormal brain activity, leading to seizures.
+It is characterized by a sudden, unusual pattern of behavior that causes loss of awareness and sensation.
+Patients may notice different symptoms.
+Some people can twitch their arms, while others can stare blankly at a blank spot.

 If they last more than five minutes, you should see a doctor.
 After it stops, consciousness cannot be restored.
 This can be caused by many factors, including genes, brain injuries, and other conditions.